plumed/plumed2/src/pycv/joss/paper.md

  * `PYTHONFUNCTION`, to implement arbitrary functions.

-The actions are documented in the respective inline documentation (accessible e.g. with `plumed manual --action PYTHONCV`).
-In both cases, an interpreter is first started; the Python module indicated in the `IMPORT=` keyword is then imported; from it, an user-chosen function (`FUNC=`) is called to perform the computations at each timestep.
-Modules can be shared for multiple functions, and contain one-time initialization.
+The actions are documented in the respective inline documentation (e.g., `plumed manual --action PYTHONCV`).
+In both cases, an interpreter is first started; the Python module indicated in the `IMPORT=` keyword is then loaded; from it, an user-chosen function (`FUNC=`) is called to perform the computations at each timestep.
+Modules can contain multiple functions and one-time initialization.

 # Example

-Here, a self-explanatory example is provided for illustration below.
+A self-explanatory example is provided for illustration below.
 Further examples are available in the manual and in `regtest/pycv`.

 ## Biasing script

-The actions are defined in the PLUMED input file (say, `plumed.dat`).
+The actions are declared in the PLUMED input file (say, `plumed.dat`).
 Here, we define a CV labelled `cv1`, to be computed by the Python function `jaxcv.cv()`.
-The function will receive a 3-by-3 array with the coordinates of atoms 1, 4 and 3 (orderly, as rows).
+It will receive a 3-by-3 array with the coordinates of atoms 1, 4 and 3 (orderly, as rows).
-The CV value will be printed and subject to a constant generalized force in the positive direction.
+The CV value will be printed and the atoms subject to a constant generalized force in the positive direction.

 ```